 Keep indoor plants in every room in your home, they help reduce indoor air pollution by pulling VOCs from the air!

-The bottom line when it comes to How To Reduce Toxins in the home
+The bottom line when it comes to How To Reduce Toxins in your home